Posted in FI/RE, Most Popular 70 Comments Advertiser Disclosure

 While this is a hotly debated topic in the early retirement community, based on a series of papers known as the Trinity Studies, you need to save approximately 25-30x your expected annual expenses to have enough money to last you for the rest of your life.

-This multiple is based off of what’s known as your expected withdrawal rate, which is the percentage of your investment growth that you would be able to withdrawal per year to live on.
-Based on this study (and many others) a safe early retirement withdrawal percentage is between 3%-4% adjusted for inflation (meaning you can also take out an additional 2%-3% per year depending on inflation).
+This multiple is based on what’s known as your expected withdrawal rate, which is the percentage of your investment growth that you would be able to withdraw per year to live on.
+Based on this study (and many others), a safe early retirement withdrawal percentage is between 3%-4% adjusted for inflation (meaning you can also take out an additional 2%-3% per year depending on inflation).

 Here’s how to calculate how much money you need to retire early.
-First, figure out how much money you are spending each year by tracking your expenses using a free tool like Personal Capital.
+First, figure out how much money you are spending each year by tracking your expenses.
 My wife and I spend approximately $50,000 per year and here’s an approximate breakdown of our expenses by category.
+You can track your expenses using a free tool like Personal Capital.

 It’s important to note that this is how much money I currently spend, not how much I will necessarily be spending in the future, but it’s a great starting point for setting an early retirement goal.